Enabling Low-Latency Machine learning on Radiation-Hard FPGAs with hls4ml: Enabling ML on Radiation-Hard FPGAs: A New hls4ml Backend and Synthesis Results

 \subsection{Synthesis and Performance on PolarFire FPGA}

-The quantized model was then processed by our new hls4ml-SmartHLS backend to generate HDL code.
+The quantized model was then processed by our new \texttt{hls4ml}-SmartHLS backend to generate HDL code.
 An important aspect of the hardware implementation relates to how the quantized operations are mapped to the FPGA fabric.
 The aggressive quantization of the model's weights to a 10-bit fixed-point representation means that the resulting multiplications are implemented efficiently using the general-purpose 4-input LUTs~(Look-Up Tables) rather than the dedicated 18x18 Math Blocks.
 This behavior, which is consistent with other HLS tools, makes the design highly resource-efficient and underscores the importance of the hardware-aware quantization detailed in Section~\ref{sec:compression}.
 By tailoring the arithmetic precision, the model avoids relying on specialized DSP resources, which are a limited resource on the FPGA.

-This code was subsequently synthesized, placed, and routed considering a target Microchip PolarFire MPF100T-FCVG484I device using the Microchip Libero software to obtain the final implementation results.
-The post-synthesis timing analysis confirms that the design significantly exceeds the requirements, achieving a maximum frequency (Fmax) of 234~MHz, well above the target of 160~MHz.
+This code was subsequently synthesized, placed, and routed for the target Microchip PolarFire MPF100T-FCVG484I and MPF300TS-FCG1152I devices using the Microchip Libero software, yielding the final implementation results.
+The MPF300TS-FCG1152I provides roughly three times as many LUTs and DFFs as the MPF100T-FCVG484I.
+Both devices were considered because, although the final FPGA used in PicoCal may be as small as the MPF100T-FCVG484I, the smallest FPGA available in the standard Microchip test kit was the MPF300TS-FCG1152I.
+We therefore perform the post-synthesis analysis for both FPGAs and verify that the results agree with the behavior observed on the physical MPF300TS-FCG1152I FPGA.

+The post-synthesis timing analysis confirms that the design significantly exceeds the requirements, achieving a maximum frequency, $f_{max}$, of 200~MHz (300~MHz) for the FPGA (nano-FPGA) model, well above the target of 160~MHz.
 The post-synthesis resource utilization and performance metrics are summarized in Table~\ref{tab:synthesis_results}.
-The implementation is remarkably efficient, achieving an inference latency of just 25~ns (4 clock cycles at 160~MHz).
-With an initiation interval (II) of 4 clock cycles, the accelerator can process new data every 25~ns, comfortably meeting the 40~MHz data rate requirement of the LHCb front-end.
-The resource footprint is minimal, consuming just 3.1\% of the FPGA's logic (LUTs) and 0.3\% of its dedicated math blocks.
+The implementation is remarkably efficient, achieving an inference latency between just $25\,$ns for the nano-FPGA model (4 clock cycles at 160~MHz) and $150\,$ns for the full-FPGA model.
+With an initiation interval (II) between 3 and 4 clock cycles, the accelerator can process new data every 25~ns, comfortably meeting the 40~MHz data rate requirement of the LHCb front-end.
+The resource footprint is minimal, consuming $O(1\%)$ of the FPGA's logic (LUTs and Flip-Flops) without using any of its dedicated math blocks.
 This confirms the solution is not only fast enough for real-time processing but also lightweight enough to be easily integrated alongside other critical logic on the front-end electronics.
+An example of a resulting floorplan is shown in ~/ref{app:floorplan-example}.